baonguy3n/MaestroBOT/README.md

 ## Troubleshooting

-- If `pygame` reports audio backend issues, ensure your system audio is working and try installing `pygame` via `pip` again.
-On Windows, using the official Python installer and matching bitness (x64) often avoids issues.
+- If audio doesn't play or python-vlc can't find a VLC runtime, ensure the VLC application is installed and accessible.
+On Windows, install VLC from https://www.videolan.org/vlc/ and try `pip install python-vlc` inside your virtual environment.
+Also ensure your Python bitness (32/64-bit) matches the installed VLC build.
 - If `mediapipe` installation fails, install the wheel directly matching your Python version and platform, or try upgrading `pip` first:

 ```powershell